tobyL05/tobys-link-tracker/README.md

 If the URL path does not exist in Firestore, the user is redirected to the default URL.
 Webhook notifications are also sent when the URL path isn't found in Firestore.

-Since the service only runs on link visits, hosting is effectively free for personal use.
+Since cloud services are pay-per-use, hosting is effectively free for personal use.

 <img width="1922" height="1020" alt="image" src="https://github.com/user-attachments/assets/50e00006-154e-4e4b-8c2f-b06f022000e3" />